gogs/docs/en-US/intro/faqs.md

 #### How do I give Git Hooks permission to users?

-This is **high-level a permission which can damage your system** which you must enable/disable in the admin user management panel (`/admin/users/:userid`).
+This is a **high-level permission which can damage your system** which you must enable/disable in the admin user management panel (`/admin/users/:userid`).
 Only grant this permission to users who you really trust.

 ### Other

 #### How do I find the current version of Gogs?

-The current version of Gogs is written in plain text in the file `templates/VERSION`.
+The current version of Gogs is written in plain text in the file `templates/.VERSION`.

 #### What is the `gogs serv` command for?